The Santipada Buddhist Monastery

 Bhante (Ayya) Yasala is the abbot of the monastery who ordained as a Bhikkuni (Female Monk) in the Korean Zen tradition in 1984.
 After completion of four years study of the Buddhist Doctrine, she practiced Zen meditation during a four-year intensive silent retreat in a remote mountain area.
 Later, Bhante went to Myanmar and India to practice meditation and learn the Theravadan tradition.
 In 2003, she came to New Zealand to share her experiences on meditation and the wisdom of Buddhism.
 Bhante Yasala is in charge of the monastery as an Abbot and responsible to train the female novice monastics.

 Bhante Anuttara was born in Korea in 1967.
-In his youth, he studied Sociology and Art and took part in movements for freedom and democracy.
-A serious accident that left him in a coma opened a new direction in his life, awakening a deep spiritual search.
+In his youth, he studied sociology and art while actively participating in movements for social justice.
+During this period, a serious accident that left him in a coma became a turning point in his life, awakening a profound spiritual search.

-Since then, Bhante has worked for the revival of Buddhism in India and, since 2015, has been in New Zealand helping Santipada Monastery grow into a place of practice and community for the fourfold Sangha.
+Since then, Bhante has devoted himself to the revival of Buddhism in India.
+Since 2015, he has been living in New Zealand, helping Santipada Buddhist Monastery grow into a vibrant center of practice, learning, and community for the fourfold Sangha.